JonathSpirit/MM1_Writer_code/README.md

 Every command/response is in ascii.
 A command begin with '$' and must end with '#' (no line feed or carriage return).
 A response end with a line feed.

+Checksum is calculated by additioning every data byte (8bit).

 ### Commands
 Here is the commands list (you can find more detail in the source code):